-The exterior of Auto-Trail Motorhomes are finished with a highly polished fibreglass skin.
+The roof of your Auto-Trail motorhome is moulded with a highly polished fibreglass skin.
 This is a very durable surface and is very easy to clean due to its high gloss finish.

-To maintain a showroom finish, wash the Motorhome regularly with a mild detergent, rinse off with cold water and leather off.
+To maintain this showroom finish, wash the Motorhome regularly with a mild detergent, rinse off with cold water and leather off.
 A good quality car wax may be applied which will make washing even easier in the future.